Blasphemy law in Saudi Arabia: Selected cases

 In 2009, Amnesty International reported that "at least 102 men and women, 39 of them foreign nationals, were executed in 2008.
 Many were executed for non-violent offences, including drug offences, 'sodomy', blasphemy and apostasy."
 In 2008, Human Rights Watch reported that Saudi Arabia frequently convicts persons for alleged insults to religion.
 In 1999, the Special Rapporteur of the United Nations Human Rights Commission expressed concern about the lack of response from Saudi Arabia to inquiries about the circumstances of detained persons.

 In 2008 in Saudi Arabia, after Ra'if Badawi operated a website that criticized that country's religious police and questioned Wahhabi interpretations of Islam, authorities charged him with "setting up an electronic site that insults Islam".
 Faced with both the possibility of five years' imprisonment and an $800,000 fine, as well as threats against his safety, he fled the country.

 On 13 June 2007, Sabri Bogday, a barber from Turkey, appeared at a General Court at Jeddah on a charge of blasphemy.
 Bogday confessed to "swearing at Allah."
 The Court (three judges) sentenced Bogday to death.
 Bogday appealed the verdict but his appeal was denied.
 He appealed to the Appeals Court but his appeal was denied.
 He appealed to the Supreme Judicial Court but his appeal was denied.
 He appealed to the Custodian of the Two Holy Mosques, King Abdullah.
 The king allowed the appeal upon Bogday's repentance and his plea to Allah for forgiveness.
 Bogday returned to Turkey on 27 January 2009.

 In April 2006, Saudi authorities released Saudi journalist Rabah Al-Quwai, who wrote for the daily Shams.
 The authorities held Quwai for thirteen days because, by articles posted on the Internet three years earlier, he had warned that religious extremists in Saudi Arabia could be considering an attack on Riyadh.
 He had also criticized the strict religious interpretations of hard-line Wahabbi Islamists.
 Al-Quwai reported that the authorities compelled him to sign a statement saying that he had denigrated Islamic beliefs in his writing, that he was not a true Muslim, and that he would defend Islamic values in his future work.

 In 2005, a Saudi sharia court found Dr. Hamza Al-Maziani, a linguistics professor at King Saud University, guilty of "mocking religion".
 One report says Al-Maziani had published an article lamenting the deteriorating quality of education at the university due to the influx of foreign Islamists.
 Another report says one of Al-Maziani's colleagues accused Al-Maziani of saying that the textbooks at the university were radical.
 The court sentenced Al-Maziani to four months in prison and 275 lashes.
-Crown Prince (now King) Abdullah commuted the sentence.
+Crown Prince (later King) Abdullah commuted the sentence.

 In 2005, a court in Bukairia found Muhammad Al-Harbi, a high school chemistry teacher, guilty of blasphemy for talking to students and teachers about Christianity, Judaism, and the causes of terrorism.
 The court sentenced al-Harbi to 40 months in prison and 750 lashes.